 Configured with 2, 3, 4, or 5 independently sliding sashes, this system provides generous access for cleaning and maintenance plus controlled ventilation, while maintaining a discreet appearance.
 For larger or more demanding openings, the Enhanced range offers the same core benefits with heavy-duty framing and self-supporting panes.

 Optimum noise reduction of 49dB (Rw) is achieved using 6mm toughened primary glazing combined with 6.8mm acoustic laminate secondary glazing.
-Optimum U-value of 1.5 W/m²K is achieved using 4mm toughened Low-E glazing with 80mm spacing between primary and secondary window.
+Optimum U-value of 1.5 W/m²K is achieved using 4mm toughened Low-E glazing with 80mm spacing.

 |---|---|---|---|---|